The MMS and the United Nations

 With human rights at its core, JCoR represents nineteen Roman Catholic religious member organisations, all of which are accredited by the UN in New York.
 Through its representation at the UN since 2017, the JCoR has strengthened the capacity of its members at the grassroots to call on local and national leaders for equitable and rights-based development through a just implementation of the Sustainable Development Goals.

-Sister Mary Jane C. Caspillo MMS
+Our main representative at the UN is Sister Mary Jane C. Caspillo MMS.

 Follow us on Facebook: Medical Mission Sisters at the UN